 - Set a relaxing bedtime ritual and stick to it.

 - Follow the above guidelines on limiting screen time, turning on screen filters, wearing blue light blocking glasses, and dimming lights.
-In addition, all lights should be of a warmer color temperature in the evening (around 2700K-3500K).
+In addition, all lights should be of a warmer color temperature in the evening (around 2700K-3500K), very dim, and optimally only used in floor or table lamps (no lighting overhead).

 Best light bulbs for sleep

 This article wouldn't be complete without a list of some of our favorite light bulbs for sleep!
-The following are some of our favorite incandescent light bulbs by Chromalux®.
+The following are some of our favorite light bulbs by Chromalux®

-Remember, the best light color to help you sleep is anything "warm" - whether that means warm white (for LED bulbs), or any other technology of bulb that has a color temperature below 4000 or 3500K.
+Remember, the best light color to help you sleep is anything "warm" - whether that means warm white (for LED bulbs), or any other technology of bulb that has a color temperature below 3700K or so.

 Take incandescent light bulbs for example: they are naturally warmer in color temperature and therefore skew more towards the red color in their spectrum - making them the perfect candidate for nighttime usage!
 Unique to Chromalux® incandescents are their special glass that enhances colors and contrast, so nighttime reading becomes even easier!